-Considering the conclusions of the previous section, we investigate the effect of increasing the number of redshift bins in two specific cases: maintaining the same redshift range ("6 bins") or extending it by adding additional redshift bins ("6 bins WR").
-The definition of the redshift bins for both cases was already discussed in Sec. \ref{subsec:data}, and the prior distributions used are summarised in Table \ref{tab:prior_6bins} and \ref{tab:prior_6bins_WR}, respectively.
+Considering the conclusions of the previous section, we investigate the effect of increasing the number of redshift bins in two specific cases: maintaining the same redshift range ("six bins") or extending it by adding additional redshift bins ("six bins-WR").
+The definition of the redshift bins for both cases was already discussed in Sect. \ref{subsec:data} and the prior distributions used are summarised in Table \ref{tab:prior_6bins} and \ref{tab:prior_6bins_WR}, respectively.

-The panels in Fig. \ref{fig:sampled_tomo_zmed_6bins} display the posterior sampling of the cross-correlation function (in red), the best fit (dashed black line), and the data (black dots) for the joint analysis of six bins in the original redshift range ("6 bins" case, left plot) and the wider redshift range from 0.01 to 0.9 ("6 bins WR" case, right plot).
+The panels in Fig. \ref{fig:sampled_tomo_zmed_6bins} display the posterior sampling of the cross-correlation function (in red), the best fit (dashed black line), and the data (black dots) for the joint analysis of six bins in the original redshift range ("six bins" case, left plot) and the wider redshift range from 0.01 to 0.9 ("six bins-WR" case, right plot).
 Each panel represents the results for a specific redshift bin, and the range of each bin is indicated.
-In the "6 bins" case, the data are visibly affected by poorer statistics compared to the "base case" due to the same total number of sources being spread over more bins.
-In the "6 bins WR" case, the central bins show similar behaviour to the "base case," while the newly added first and last bins have large error bars due to lower lensing probability \citep[see][]{LAPI12} in the first bin and significantly poorer statistics in the last bin.
-In most cases, the best fit and sampled area align well with the data, except for the last bin in the "6 bins WR" case, which exhibits poor agreement.
+In the "six bins" case, the data are visibly affected by poorer statistics compared to the "base case" due to the same total number of sources being spread over more bins.
+In the "six bins-WR" case, the central bins show similar behaviour to the "base case," while the newly added first and last bins have large error bars due to lower lensing probability \citep[see][]{LAPI12} in the first bin and significantly poorer statistics in the last bin.
+In most cases, the best fit and sampled area align well with the data, except for the last bin in the "six bins-WR" case, which exhibits poor agreement.

-The marginalised and probability distribution of the six-bins analysis are illustrated in Figs. \ref{fig:corner_tomo_6bins} ("6 bins" case) and \ref{fig:corner_tomo_6bins_09} ("6 bins WR" case).
-As in the previous cases, the corner plot is divided according to the number of jointly analysed bins, six in this case, for a better visualisation.
+The marginalised and probability distribution of the six-bins analysis are illustrated in Figs. \ref{fig:corner_tomo_6bins} ("six bins" case) and \ref{fig:corner_tomo_6bins_09} ("six bins-WR" case).
+As in the previous cases, the corner plot is divided according to the number of jointly analysed bins (six in this case)\ for a better visualisation.